Rights and Responsibilities

 - Determine which faculty members receive information about your accommodations.

 - All other rights and privileges available to other students at Clarkson University.

-- Access a Grievance Procedure.
+- Access an internal Grievance Procedure.

 As a student with a disability at Clarkson University you have the responsibility to:

 - Meet qualifications and maintain essential institutional standards for courses, programs, and activities.